TechnicJelle/CMGT_GraduationReport/report.typ

 because then you would be right back at the original API.

-There are many people who have gone before us in making abstraction layers, so in this section, I will explore some of these GPU API abstraction layers that already exist by way of theoretical research.
+There are many people who have gone before us in making abstraction layers, so in this section, I will explore and research some of these GPU API abstraction layers that already exist.
-Many of these abstraction layers use different wildily different programming styles (paradigms), so I have categorised them somewhat.
+Many of these abstraction layers use different wildily different programming styles (paradigms), so I have categorised them.
 After that, I will compare them and pick one or a few to actually research practically, which I will do by prototyping with them.

 I will be discussing the following paradigms:
 Global State Machine, Pipelines and Passes (Mantle-descendants), Partial Abstractions, Rendergraph-based Abstractions, and Scenegraph-based Abstractions.
-For each of them I will give a (small) description, list some already-existing implementations of it, and evalute its usefulness for this project.
+For each I will give a (small) description, list some already-existing implementations of it, and evalute its usefulness for this project.

 After the prototyping, I will choose the paradigm to go ahead with for our own abstraction layer.

+#pagebreak()
 === Global State Machine

 State machines are a programming paradigm where there is some object that has a state, upon which functions can be called that change the state of the object.
-These objects are usually initialised with a pre-set state. @state-pattern-nystrom They are very useful, but can get out of hand when the state starts encompassing too many things.
+These objects are usually initialised with a pre-set state @state-pattern-nystrom.
+They are very useful, but can get out of hand when the state starts encompassing too many things.
-Or when the state is globally accessible, and can be changed from anywhere in the code. @global-state-so @global-state-cneude
+Or when the state is globally accessible, and can be changed from anywhere in the code @global-state-so @global-state-cneude.

-Global State Machines are nevertheless a popular paradigm for GPU APIs, especially in the past.
+Global State Machines are nevertheless a popular paradigm for GPU APIs.
+It was especially common in APIs of the past, but is still used in some simpler abstractions today.
 They often require relatively little code to get something up and running, due to the initial state already being set up with default values.
 They are very convenient for _small programs_, but can very quickly become unwieldy for larger programs.

 There are two types of Global State Machine API: immediate-mode and buffer-paradigm.

-Immediate mode entails that the programmer sends every tiny command to the GPU in many different GPU calls.
+Immediate mode entails that the programmer sends every tiny instruction to the GPU in many separate GPU calls.
-This is *extremely* slow, because modern GPUs much prefer chomping on large datasets and instructions in one go, rather than receiving one measly instruction per call.
+This is *extremely* slow, because modern GPUs much prefer chewing through large datasets and instructions in one go, rather than receiving one single instruction per call.

 This is why the newer paradigm introduced buffers.
 Buffers are large sets of data that are copied to the GPU in one go.
-The instructions of what to do with that data are usually still pretty small and separate calls, though...
+The instructions of what to do with that data are usually still pretty small and separate calls, though.

 This is what Pipelines and Passes APIs solved by also making the instructions one large dataset, instead of small and separate instructions.

-OpenGL, a really old GPU API, and older versions of DirectX actually were global state machines already. @opengl-concepts Modern GPU APIs have moved away from this kind of architecture, because they were extremely cumbersome to work with, and often very slow.
+OpenGL, a really old GPU API #footnote[The last release, 4.6, was in 2017, and it is not in development anymore. @opengl46-release], and older versions of DirectX actually were global state machines already @opengl-concepts.
+Modern GPU APIs have moved away from this kind of architecture, because they were extremely cumbersome to work with, and often very slow.

 Modern GPU APIs also match the things that are actually happening on a hardware level more closely than these older APIs.